-The Balcombe Army Camp at Mount Martha, Victoria was opened on 2nd June 1948 for boys from 15-17.5 years as a live-in school to undertake a 3 year Army trade qualification.
+The Balcombe Army Camp at Mount Martha, Victoria was opened on 2nd June 1948 for boys aged from 15-17.5 years as a live-in school to undertake a 3 year army trade qualification.
 In 1982 it was relocated to Latchford Barracks in Bongellia, near Wodonga.
 It closed in 1995.

 The button below has no makers’ mark.
 It seems to be a composite of white metal and plastic.

 This corps was formed in 1968 to take over from the No.16 Army Light Aircraft Squadron form in 1960.
 It uses helicopters for troop lifting, fire support and reconnaissance.

 This corps was formed in 1968 and has full and part time bands to “provides band capability to ceremonial and training activities conducted by the Army and other services of the ADF in support of various Regal, Vice-Regal, federal, state, territory and local government agencies.” according to the Army website.
 The design shows the ultimate song-bird and mimic, the lyre-bird, perched on crossed swords.